-These recent events have brought age-old problems to the forefront, and—even in the midst of a pandemic—they’ve moved people to stand in solidarity with the Black Lives Matter movement.
-As a result, both individuals and businesses are having to confront the deep-seated issues of racism, discrimination, and lack of diversity.
+These events brought age-old problems to the forefront, and—even in the midst of a pandemic—they moved people to stand in solidarity with the Black Lives Matter movement.
+As a result, both individuals and businesses had to confront the deep-seated issues of racism, discrimination, and lack of diversity.

 Some people and businesses are doing better than others.